-British Columbia is the most biologically and ecologically diverse province in Canada, and the province takes care to maintain this immense diversity through a coordinated comprehensive strategy to conserve a network of parks and protected areas totalling 14.1 million hectares (approx. 35 million acres or 14.8%) of the province.
+As the most biologically and ecologically diverse province in Canada, B.C. takes care to maintain this immense diversity through a coordinated comprehensive strategy to conserve a network of parks and protected areas totalling 14.1 million hectares (34.8 million acres) of the province.
+1,029 provincial parks and protected areas in B.C. contain some of the best representative elements and special features of the province’s natural heritage.
 An equally large area is designated for special management, which means other values in the forest, such as wildlife habitat or scenic values take precedence over resource development.
-In general, the more closely a managed forest resembles a forest that was established by natural processes, the greater the probability that all its native species and ecological processes will be maintained.

 B.C.’s Chief Forester is required by law, at least every 10 years, to determine how much wood can be harvested from each of the province’s 70 management units (timber supply areas and tree farm licenses) through the province’s timber supply review.
 This allowable annual cut determination is independent and based on detailed technical analysis, public comment and consideration of forest resource values such as wildlife and fish habitat, soils, water and recreational opportunities.

 The timber supply review is the foundation of B.C.’s sustainable forest management, considering ecological values while allowing long-term economic benefits for communities.

 Did you know?

 B.C.’s land base is 95 million hectares, or just a little larger than France and Germany combined.